GYG-be/gyg-be.github.io/_posts/2022-12-01-weekly-topic-list.md

 # Topic Lists

+READING / curating / annotating listings of topics is a lifelong JOURNEY in intelligence gathering and exploration ... this reading JOURNEY is not a substitute for actually DOING things; instead it's about the preparation for maximizing the productivity in doing things and not just doing things for the sake of keeping busy or appearing to have done something.

+READING is about gathering intell to working much smarter on a precise target ... rather than just blowing shit up and causing a lot of collateral damage by doing stuff or driving around and gawking.

-Our aim with this listing is to never have to think about our next list of items to read/annotate ... we want to have at least 125 good topic ideas in the hopper, to have 25 that we work on at least once a month, to have five that we touch once a week and to have ONE main one that we are focusing on getting right.
+Our aim with this listing is to have a GOTO lists for any downtime, to never have to think about our next list of items to read/annotate ... we want to have at least 125 good topic ideas in the hopper ... we might to have 25 or so [VENTURES](https://markbruns.github.io/Ventures/) which we work on at least once a month ... to have five key projects that we touch once a week ... and to have ONE main one that is operational now ... and that we are focusing on getting right.

 1) Microscopy, lithography, computational lithography